 Philip Leverhulme Prizes recognise the achievement of outstanding researchers whose work has already attracted international recognition and whose future career is exceptionally promising.
-The prize scheme makes up to thirty awards of £100,000 a year, across a range of academic disciplines.
-The 2015 round opens on 5 January 2015 and closes to nominations on 14 May 2015.
+Every year the prize scheme makes up to thirty awards of £100,000, across a range of academic disciplines.
+The 2018 round opened on 3 January 2018 and closed to nominations on 17 May 2018.

 Philip Leverhulme Prizes have been offered since 2001 in commemoration of the contribution to the work of the Trust made by Philip Leverhulme, the Third Viscount Leverhulme and grandson of William Hesketh Lever, the founder of the Trust.

 For the 2018 competition the selected subject areas are:

 The disciplines selected are intentionally broad, and nominations will be considered irrespective of a nominee’s departmental affiliation.

 Each Prize has a value of £100,000 which may be used over a two or three year period.
 Prizes can be used for any purpose which can advance the prize-holder’s research, with the exception of enhancing the prize-holder’s salary.

 Please ensure that nominations do not include any ineligible costs.